CodeScop/Oge-Mai-Field-Guide/3pcresources.md

-LAST UPDATED 25 JUL 2020
+LAST UPDATED 24 AUG 2020

 This is getting longer and more unwieldy, so I'm going to abbreviate a bit: if there's something you'd need to go back to the Forest Region to get, I'm summarizing it as FOREST.
 What's the Craft price for a Vine Net?
 Go check the FOREST.